rks101/eglinux/README.md

 ----

 ## lsb_release
-What is OS major and minor release numbers? and any code name associated with the release?
+What are the OS major and minor release numbers?
+And any code name associated with the release?
 ```
 lsb_release -a
 Distributor ID:	Ubuntu